cogentcore/.github/profile/README.md

   Cogent Core
 </h1>

-A free and open source software ecosystem for all platforms, built around a powerful, fast, and cogent core framework allowing you to Code Once, Run Everywhere.
+A free and open source software ecosystem for all platforms, built around a powerful, fast, and cogent core framework that allows you to Code Once, Run Everywhere.